 Dear students, faculty, staff, and the greater UO community:

-The health of the University of Oregon community is a top priority for the University Health Center (UHC).
-We want to assure you that we are carefully and continually monitoring the Centers for Disease Control and Prevention (CDC) for updated information about the viral infection of novel coronavirus (2019-nCoV).
-UHC has procedures in place to screen for potential cases and to act quickly in the event of a suspected or confirmed case.
+The health of the University of Oregon community is a top priority for me and the University Health Center staff.
+We want to assure you that we are carefully and continually monitoring the Centers for Disease Control and Prevention (CDC) and our state and local health authorities for updated information about COVID-19.
+The Health Center has procedures in place to screen for potential cases and to act quickly in the event of a suspected or confirmed case.

-- All other UO community members should contact PeaceHealth University District Emergency Department at 541-686-6931.
+All other UO community members should contact their healthcare provider or the PeaceHealth University District Emergency Department at 541-686-6931.

-If you have symptoms, cover your mouth and nose with a tissue when you cough or sneeze, or cough or sneeze into your sleeve.
+If you do have symptoms, cover your mouth and nose with a tissue when you cough or sneeze.
 Dispose of used tissues in a lined trash can, and immediately wash your hands with soap and water for at least 20 seconds.
 Stay home if you are sick.